mhvuze/Elite/README.md

 * Poor error handling/diagnostic ability, for instance when service is not running
 * VS bug: Will throw exitcode -1073740791 during EliteUi compilation if using German language, switching to English fixes this (MS is aware, might be fixed soon-ish).
 Download ENU pack from [here](https://www.microsoft.com/en-US/download/details.aspx?id=48157)

-EliteUi icon based on [icon](http://www.flaticon.com/free-icon/xbox-one-wireless-control_37649) by Freepik.
+App icons based on [icon](http://www.flaticon.com/free-icon/xbox-one-wireless-control_37649) by Freepik.